xoseperez/mqtt2cloud/README.md

 ### topics

 For every topic you want to push you have to specify a destination string.
 This destination string has two parameters, using '/' as separator.
-Depending on the cloud service you are using these parameters could be: feed/datastream for cosm.com or database/series from tempo-db.com.
+Depending on the cloud service you are using these parameters could be: feed/datastream for xively.com, feed/(empty) for sen.se or database/series from tempo-db.com.
 The tempo-db.com 'database' must have been defined in the tempodb/databases section of the configuration.

 <pre>